Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 Unfortunately, radios that offer this function tend to be a little bit pricey.
 As an alternative, you might consider installing a second fixed mount VHF radio altogether.

 The latter option is, in my opinion, the best considering how cheap these gadgets are these days.
-Consider the Unidem UM380, for instance.
+Consider the Uniden UM380, for instance.

 Multi-channel watch function

-Most marine radios allow you to monitor at least 2 channels simultaneously.
-In fact, all marine radios are required to be able to maintain a constant watch over Ch 16 which is primarily used for distress, safety, and urgent calls.
+Most marine radios allow you to monitor at least two channels simultaneously.
+All marine radios are required to be able to maintain a constant watch over Ch 16 which is primarily used for distress, safety, and urgent calls.

 The market is full of radios that allow dual and even tri-channel watch.
-These models allow you to monitor 2 other critical channels including Ch 13 which is used for intership navigation safety and another weather channel to keep you posted about any eventualities.
+These models allow you to monitor two other critical channels including Ch 13 which is used for internship navigation safety and another weather channel to keep you posted about any eventualities.

 Digital Selective Calling